 #3.
 Use all foreign language resources

 Foreign language resources will be your best friend.
-Research what online what apps, books, and online language programs are available for your language of choice.
+Research what online apps, books, and online language programs are available for your language of choice.

 - Use free apps like Duolingo, Stories By Gus On The Go, Little Pim, Learning by Mindsnacks.
 Here is a list of free apps parents can use to teach and encourage their children to learn new languages.